slatedocs/slate/source/includes/administration/_pricings.md

-`name`<br/>*Map* | A map from language to name value for that language `description`<br/>*Map* | A map from language to description value for that language `supportedCurrencies`<br/>*List* | A list of currencies supported by the pricing `missingCurrenciesPricing`<br/>*boolean* | Specifies if one of the change is missing the prices for one or more currencies.
+`name`<br/>*Map* | A map from language to name value for that language `description`<br/>*Map* | A map from language to description value for that language `supportedCurrencies`<br/>*List* | A list of currencies supported by the pricing `missingCurrenciesPricing`<br/>*boolean* | Specifies if one of the changes is missing the prices for one or more currencies.
 `effectiveDate`<br/>*Date* | The date at which the pricing will take effect.
 `productCatalogs`<br/>*Array<ProductCatalog>* | A list of catalogs added to the pricing `organization`<br/>*Organization* | Organization where the pricing was created.
 Fields: `id`